Scaling SpotHero and the Future of Mobility

 How do you scale something 10x and then scale it again?
 The answer is surprisingly simple, and yet very few organizations have the discipline to do it.
 My guest today is Elan Mosbacher, Senior Vice President of Strategy and Operations at Spothero.
 In this conversation we talk about how Elan and his team made went about growing SpotHero to the largest mobile parking platform in the country.Elan has a ton of experience around building marketplace businesses, pursuing strategic partnerships and more.
 He’s also very thoughtful about the future of mobility in general, and we get into a pretty fascinating conversation around autonomous vehicles and where things are headed.

-Manifold: I know when you first joined Spothero, you were primarily in a marketing capacity and your explicit mandate was to help them 10x.
+DI: I know when you first joined Spothero, you were primarily in a marketing capacity and your explicit mandate was to help them 10x.
 And then to do it again.
-And I remember you talking about how the things you did to 10x the first time were very different than the second.
+And I remember you talking about how the things you did to 10x the first time were very different from the second.
 What were some of the lessons you learned trying to scale something that quickly?

 Elan: Early on, the most important thing was to figure out who our best customer was.
 There have been probably 200 different companies in our space, and I think the thing that really set us apart was our understanding of our customer.
 We figured that out and aligned ALL of our initiatives around acquiring that best customer and making the experience as good as possible for them.